MicrosoftDocs/windows-insider/wip/apps/your-phone.md

 ### Phone screen now supports additional Android devices

-As promised, we have expanded [phone screen support](https://aka.ms/wip18356) to additional phone models – __OnePlus 6, OnePlus 6T, Samsung Galaxy S10e, S10, S10+, Note 8, Note 9__.
+As promised, we have expanded [phone screen support](https://aka.ms/wip18356) to additional phone models, **OnePlus 6, OnePlus 6T, Samsung Galaxy S10e, S10, S10+, Note 8, Note 9**.
 Try out phone screen and send us your feedback.
 We will continue to expand the list of supported devices over time.

 ## 3/12/2019